vimpunk/hugo-blog/content/posts/servo-internals-load-url.md

 ##### Applying session history change

-`Constellation::handle_activate_document_msg` is invoked on the other side of the channel, which if the load is targeting an iframe, notifies the iframe's parent pipeline that the document changed.
+`Constellation::handle_activate_document_msg` is invoked on the other side of the channel.
+If the load is targeting an iframe, the iframe's parent pipeline is notified that the document changed.
 Then, `change_session_history` is invoked.
 If the currently focused pipeline is the same as, or the child of the one where the load is occurring, the focused pipeline is changed to the one which is loading the page.

-If this load is the very first pipeline for its browsing context (i.e. in a new window or iframe), then that browsing context does not exist yet and will be created now.
-Recall all the information pertaining to a load placed into `SessionHistoryChange`?
+If this load is the very first pipeline for its browsing context (i.e. in a new window or iframe), then that browsing context does not exist yet and is created now.
+Recall all the information pertaining to a load stored in `SessionHistoryChange`?
 That change is retrieved (in the previous method) and its fields are passed to `new_browsing_context` to create the `BrowsingContext`.
-This inserts the new browsing context in the `browsing_contexts` map and if the load targets an iframe, the browsing context is inserted into its parent pipeline's iframe list (`Pipeline::children`).
+This inserts the new browsing context in `Constellation`'s' `browsing_contexts` map and if the load targets an iframe, the browsing context is inserted into its parent pipeline's iframe list (`Pipeline::children`).
 The document's activity is also set after `new_browsing_context`.
 A document (or from `Constellation`'s point of view, the `Pipeline`) can be in three states: inactive, active, and fully active.
 This is explained in the [living standard](https://html.spec.whatwg.org/multipage/browsers.html#fully-active]).
 A notification is sent to embedder that the browsing context's history has changed.